ProTechPh/BackGround-Remover/README.md

 ## 🔒 Privacy & Security

 - **No Server Storage**: Images are processed directly through the remove.bg API
-- **Local API Key Storage**: API keys are stored locally in your browser
+- **Environment-based API Key**: API keys are securely stored in environment variables, not exposed in the client
 - **No Data Tracking**: No user data is collected or tracked
 - **Secure Processing**: All processing happens via HTTPS
+- **Client-side Processing**: No server-side storage or processing of images

 ## 🐛 Troubleshooting

 ### Common Issues

 1. **"Invalid API Key" Error**
-   - Verify your API key is correct
+   - Verify your API key is correct in the `.env` file
+   - Ensure the environment variable name is exactly `VITE_REMOVE_BG_API_KEY`
+   - Restart the development server after modifying the `.env` file
    - Check that you have remaining credits on your remove.bg account

 2. **"File Too Large" Error**